spcourse/sp2/10 Complexity/pair-index/10 indexing pairs.md

 adding each of these pairs separately to the index.

-The program should add each of these pairs of the current word and the 5 most recent words the index, meaning there should actually be 5 pairs added to the index for every word processed.
+The program should add each of these pairs of the current word and the 5 most recent words to the index, meaning there should actually be 5 pairs added to the index for every word processed.
 Write the code that will add all these recent pairs of words to the index.
 Store each pair of words together in the index in a way that you can easily search for that same pair of words again.
 Remember,